Brahmaputra swallowed 4.27 lakh hectares of Assam land: minister | Law-Order

 - India

-Assam has lost about 4.27 lakh hectares of land by the erosion of the Brahmaputra river, greatly impacting the overall development of the state, the assembly was informed on Wednesday.
+Assam has lost about 4.27 lakh hectares of land due to the erosion caused by the Brahmaputra river, greatly impacting the overall development of the state, the assembly was informed on Wednesday.

 The Water Resources department has been implementing erosion protection schemes from time to time as per necessity at the affected sites, he said.